Azure/multimodal-ai-llm-processing-accelerator/README.md

 - **Enriched outputs & confidence scores:** A number of components are included for combining the outputs of pre-processing steps with the LLM outputs.
 For example, adding confidence scores, bounding boxes, writing styles to the values extracted by the LLM.
 This allows for reliable automation of tasks instead of having to trust that the LLM is correct (or reviewing every result).
 - **Data validation & intermediate outputs:** All pipelines are built to return not just the final result but all intermediate outputs.
 This lets you reuse the data in other downstream tasks.
 - **Powerful and flexible:** The application is built in a way that supports both simple and complicated pipelines.
 This allows you to build pipelines for <u>all of your use cases</u> without needing to start from scratch with a new code base when you need to something a little more complex.
 A single deployment can support all of your backend processing pipelines.
+- **Secure networking options:** Restrict access using either IP-based access rules or completely private networking configurations for enterprise-grade security.
-- **Infrastructure-as-code:** An Azure Bicep template to deploy the solution and its required components using `azd`.
+- **Infrastructure-as-code:** An Azure Bicep template to deploy the solution and its required components using `azd`, including the option to enable only the backend services that are required for your use case.

 ### Why use this accelerator?